-The sound of water rushing and falling is everpresent, the nature is wild, and you will find yourself more responsible for yourself and wellbeing than a guard railing could ever be (meaning, there are no guardrails in most areas and your legs will be what keeps you from falling into the cascading water).
+The sound of water rushing and falling is everpresent, the nature is wild, and you will find yourself more responsible for yourself and your wellbeing than a guard railing could ever be (meaning, there are no guardrails in most areas and your legs will be what keeps you from falling into the cascading water).

 How to Get to Plitvice Lakes

 Personally, I booked a return bus trip from the Zagreb bus terminal and the journey took just under 2 hours each way, although you could easily rent a car and make the same trip.
 On the bus, the return trip wasn’t more than 250 Kuna, the schedule made it super easy to get there and back, and there was some cool scenery on the way.

 However, Plitvice National Park sits almost right between Zagreb and Zadar, so doing the day trip from Zadar is easily done as well.
 There are bus companies that will take you to Plitvice from Split too, although this would be a slightly longer journey.

-If you plan on seeing both Krka National Park and Plitvice National Park, then I recommend going to Krka as a trip from Split, and Plitvice as a trip from either Zadar or Zagreb.
+If you plan on seeing both Krka National Park and Plitvice National Park, then I recommend going to Krka as a day trip from Split, and Plitvice as a trip from either Zadar or Zagreb.

-Plitvice National Park Entrance Fees
+Plitvice Lakes National Park Entrance Fees

-Ticket prices vary by season, and you’ll pay roughly three times as much to see the park in the summertime than you would in a shoulder season or the winter.
+Ticket prices vary by season, and you’ll pay roughly three times as much to see the park in the summertime as you would in a shoulder season or the winter.

 Plitvice National Park is home to sixteen pristine, turquoise lakes that look absolutely heavenly to jump into.
 However, unlike at Krka National Park, swimming is not permitted at Plitvice, due to habitat and ecosystem protections in place.